 - The interest rate difference (swap rate)

-How to manage Forex rollover fees like a Pro
+How to manage forex rollover fees like a pro

 Some traders actually use rollover fees to their advantage.
 How?
 By trading currency pairs with positive interest rate differentials (like USD/JPY), they earn swap fees instead of paying them.
 But before you get too excited, keep in mind that these trades can be crowded and volatile.